CoolingTool/scoop-lua/README.md

 How do I install these manifests?
 ---------------------------------

 To add this bucket, run `scoop bucket add lua https://github.com/CoolingTool/scoop-lua`.
-To install, do `scoop install <manifest>`.
+To install, do `scoop install luvi`.

 How do I contribute new manifests?
 ----------------------------------